Matt Lucas: Later career

 In 2005, he took his first role in a television drama, a supporting part as a Venetian duke in the BBC historical serial Casanova, written by Russell T Davies.
 Also in 2005, he did voice work in the ITV children's program King Arthur's Disasters alongside Rik Mayall.
 Since 2006, Lucas has been the voice of the radio and television character Digit Al, devised as part of a public information campaign on digital switchover.
 On 26 November 2006 he appeared on the BBC Radio 4 programme Desert Island Discs.
 He made a cameo appearance in Shaun of the Dead as Tom, the cousin of Shaun's friend Yvonne.

 In 2007, he released "(I'm Gonna Be) 500 Miles", originally by The Proclaimers, with Peter Kay as a charity single for Comic Relief.
 He performed the single as Little Britain character Andy Pipkin, along with Kay playing as Brian Potter.
 He also starred as Mr. Toad in The Wind in the Willows, a 2006 television adaptation of the Kenneth Grahame novel.

 He has appeared in Kath & Kim and Neighbours (the latter alongside David Walliams as Little Britain characters Lou and Andy), as well as a cameo role, playing 'Chris' or 'Jammy' at the wedding fayre, in the BBC Three sitcom Gavin & Stacey.
 Lucas has co-written (with Walliams) and performed in a new series of Little Britain USA for HBO.
 Lucas was the first celebrity to appear in 2008's Big Brother Celebrity Hijack on E4.

 On 9 April 2009, the series Kröd Mändoon and the Flaming Sword of Fire, featuring Lucas as a regular performer, premièred on Comedy Central, the first major comedy series which Lucas had worked on since Little Britain.
 In 2010, Lucas played Tweedledee and Tweedledum in Tim Burton's Alice in Wonderland.

 Starting in February 2010, Lucas began hosting his own radio show, And The Winner Is, in which he handed out a fictional series of awards based on nominations by his guests.

-On 3 October 2010, Lucas played Thénardier in the 25th Anniversary Concerts of Les Misérables, at the O2 Arena in London.
-A year later, from 23 June to 10 September 2011, he reprised the role at the Queen's Theatre, in the West End.
+On 3 October 2010, Lucas played Monsieur Thénardier in the 25th Anniversary Concert of Les Misérables, at The O2 Arena in London for two performances.
+The following year from 23 June to 10 September 2011, he reprised the role at the Queen's Theatre, in the long-running West End production.
 He has since collaborated with Alfie Boe, who played Jean Valjean, to record a duet of "The Impossible Dream" on Boe's debut album.

 Also in 2011, Lucas lent his voice to the CGI film Gnomeo and Juliet and he played a small role as the roommate of Kristen Wiig in the comedy Bridesmaids.